-Whilst at the local grocery store this morning trying to figure out what I was going to make with the defrosted chicken in my refrigerator, I came across some lovely large mushrooms, perfect for stuffing.
-I don’t know about you, but I love mushrooms, and stuffed ones even more.
+Whilst at the local grocery store this morning trying to figure out what I would make with the defrosted chicken in my refrigerator, I came across some lovely large mushrooms, perfect for stuffing.
+I don’t know about you, but I love mushrooms and stuffed ones even more.

 - 8 large mushrooms, stems removed and reserved

 - 1 tablespoon butter